Airbus says record 2,094 planes ordered in 2023, 735 delivered

 European planemaker Airbus said Thursday that it secured 2,094 net plane orders last year, a record for the group as airlines prepare for further global passenger growth and seek out more fuel-efficient planes.

-The company also said that despite persistent supply chain problems it delivered 735 jets to clients last year, beating its own target of 720 deliveries.
+The company also said that despite persistent supply chain problems it delivered 735 jets to clients last year, beating its own target of 720 and well above the 661 aircraft delivered in 2022.

 After the Covid-19 pandemic, "We originally anticipated aviation to recover sometime in the 2023-2025 timeframe, but what we saw in 2023 was, alongside the single-aisle market, widebody return much sooner than expected, and with vigour“, commercial chief Christian Scherer said in a statement.